English3000/cert-CRM/README.md

     errors: []
   },
   data: { //extra layer so can fetch customers & certificates in only 1 query
-    customers: { //for faster loading upon sign in, grab X most recently created customers; then cache the rest
+    customers: { //for faster loading upon sign in, grab X most recently created customers; then cache the rest when searched
       by_id: {
         1: {
           id: 1, //needed for RESTful deletions